arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 end
 ```

-Let's take a look at the `BuildOngoingQuiz` read model example.
-This read model subscribes to quiz answers and builds a simple view of of questions <-> answers for the supervisor, who can then see how the person taking the who is taking the quiz.

-In this example I used the `ActiveJob::Base` to handle my sidekiq jobs.
+In this example I used the `ActiveJob::Base` to handle the Sidekiq jobs.
 This affects the way I have to set up the scheduler, we'll get to that in the next paragraph.

 The `RailsEventStore::AsyncHandler` module is included to deserialize the event for the active job.
 I can access the event directly instead of going through the payload.
 For an alternative approach, please see the doc.